Is Iceland Safe to Visit?

 4. Go hiking with peace of mind

 The terrain in Iceland is magnificent and attracts outdoor enthusiasts from around the world.
 You could go hiking in the national parks, on glaciers, and even along volcano craters.
-But whether you are a newbie or experienced hiker, make sure to be ready for the Icelandic experience.
+But whether you are a newbie or an experienced hiker, make sure to be ready for the Icelandic experience.

 Hiking is extremely dependent on the weather and season due to the accessibility to the trails.
 Visit between May and September to take advantage of the beautiful hiking paths and long daylight hours.